AiJared/Cotton-Plant-Disease-Detection/README.md

 # Cotton-Plant-Disease-Detection
 A deep learning project for cotton plant disease detection using tensorflow

-It mainly focus on the diseases which occurs only on leaves.
-However, more research is done on diseases that occur on stem, flowers buds and boll.
+It mainly focus on the diseases which occur only on leaves.
+However, more research is done on diseases that occur on stem, flowers, buds and boll.

 The diseases identified by this model are: